-3.5.1.13 The amount of window to wall area should be limited to give a traditional appearance.

-- 3.5.1.14 Window arrangement from floor to floor should demonstrate a balance of order, if not a geometric symmetry. - 3.5.1.15 Feature windows with wooden grilles or stained-glass panels are encouraged.
+- 3.5.1.15 The amount of window to wall area should be limited to give a traditional appearance. - 3.5.1.16 Window arrangement from floor to floor should demonstrate a balance of order, if not a geometric symmetry. - 3.5.1.17 Feature windows with wooden grilles or stained-glass panels are encouraged.

-- 3.5.2.1 Provide direct connections from the street and sidewalk to ground floor units and primary building entrances.
-Gated community designs are not supported. - 3.5.2.2 Primary building and dwelling unit entrances should be visible from the public street and defined by architectural features such as a roof, canopy, columns, or trellis. - 3.5.2.3 Provide a transition from the sidewalk to dwelling unit and building entrances using design elements such as porches, raised entries, bay windows, roof extensions, patios, low decorative walls or fences, and landscaping. - 3.5.2.4 Design street frontages that break up large buildings into smaller frontage units - 3.5.2.5 Dwelling unit and building entrances should have lighting to illuminate addresses and create a welcoming entry.
+- 3.5.2.3 Provide a transition from the sidewalk to dwelling unit and building entrances using design elements such as porches, raised entries, bay windows, roof extensions, patios, low decorative walls or fences, and landscaping. - 3.5.2.4 Design street frontages that break up large buildings into smaller frontage units - 3.5.2.5 Dwelling unit and building entrances should have lighting to illuminate addresses and create a welcoming entry.

-- 3.5.3.1 New development should incorporate building setbacks that are sympathetic to existing buildings and setbacks along the street (see Figure 11). - 3.5.3.2 Continue neighbourhood patterns such as green front yards with trees and landscaping to enhance the street and lane frontages.
+3.5.3.1 New development should incorporate building setbacks that are sympathetic to existing buildings and setbacks along the street (see Figure 11).